 Large-scale formulation and application of inter-plant infochemicals is a promising approach in integrated crop management.
 These compounds can be considered as synthetic pesticide alternatives and can reduce their application dose by combining synthetic pesticides and pest lure volatiles to attract and kill pest (Martel, Alford & Dickens, 2007).
 However, infochemicals are highly reactive compounds with short half-lives under natural conditions.
 Plant should be treated with these compounds at the proper time under optimum conditions to avoid neutral or negative effects on plant growth and defense.
-Micro- and nano-encapsulation of infochemicals in natural and synthetic polymers for slow- or controlled-release improves their effects on plant health and volatile emission (Oliveira, Varanda & Félix, 2016, Wang, Liu, Zhan & Liu, 2019).
+Micro- and nanoencapsulation of infochemicals in natural and synthetic polymers for slow- or controlled-release improves their effects on plant health and volatile emission (Oliveira, Varanda & Félix, 2016, Wang, Liu, Zhan & Liu, 2019).
 Plant virus particles can be used to deliver infochemicals into the rhizosphere (Chariou, Dogan, Welsh, Saidel, Baskaran & Steinmetz, 2019).
 The formulation technologies and field applications of infochemicals is reviewed elsewhere (Sharifi & Ryu, 2018a, Sharifi & Ryu, 2020).

-4 ?
+4?
 CONCLUDING REMARKS

-The holobiont is an evolutionary collaboration that assembles individual species with unique contributions that benefit all members and enhance holobiont performance and survival.
-Plant members of the holobiome compete with kin and non-kin plants for light, water, and nutrients (Ballare & Austin, 2019, Effah, Holopainen & McCormick, 2019, Hodge, Fitter & Robinson, 2013, Hortal et al., 2017).
-However, only some of the competition mechanisms rely on the plant genome.
-Plant microbiota have pivotal roles in nutrient solubility and uptake, especially nitrogen, phosphorus, and iron (Adesemove, Torbert & Kloepper, 2008, Sharifi, Ahmadzadeh, Sharifi-Tehrani & Talebi-Jahromi, 2010).
+Plants adapt to growth in complex and competitive ecosystems during their evolutionary history.
+They need to compete with interspecific and conspecific plants for light, water, and nutrients, and communicate with neighboring plants to anticipate upcoming biotic/abiotic challenges (Ballare & Austin, 2019, Effah, Holopainen & McCormick, 2019, Hodge, Fitter & Robinson, 2013, Hortal et al., 2017).
+However, only some of the competition and communication mechanisms rely on the plant genome.
+Plant microbiota have pivotal roles in nutrient solubility and uptake, especially nitrogen, phosphorus, and iron (Adesemoye, Torbert & Kloepper, 2008, Sharifi, Ahmadzadeh, Sharifi-Tehrani & Talebi-Jahromi, 2010).
 Microbiota also improve water use efficiency and osmotic stress response (Fan, Hu, Huang, Huang, Li & Palta, 2015, Sharifi & Ryu, 2018c).
 The plant holobiome leverages the collection of its member genes to optimize performance and survival.
-Plant health also depends on the hologenome.
-Plants have spatiotemporal layers of defense consisting of rhizosphere microbes, endophytes, PTI, ETI, and recruited natural enemies; each of these can efficiently suppress specific groups of attackers (Carrion et al., 2019, Sharifi & Ryu, 2017).
+Plants have spatiotemporal layers of defense consisting of rhizosphere microbes, endophytes, pattern-triggered immunity, effector-triggered immunity, and recruited natural enemies; each of these can efficiently suppress specific groups of attackers (Carrion et al., 2019, Sharifi & Ryu, 2017).
 Because of these advantages conferred by microbiota, plants donate 10-30% of their carbon and nitrogen to the rhizosphere to organize their microbiota.
-Mycorrhizae are long-term plant partners that can expand the rhizosphere into an area called the mycorrhizosphere.
-Microbes also manage their rhizosphere conditions by modulating mycorrhizae growth and inducing root metabolism and exudation (Korenblum et al., 2020).